munair/biopset-documentation/theory/tokenomics/biop-token.md

 # $BIOP Token

 BIOP tokens are used for governing the BIOPset protocol.
-A total of approximately 31 Million $BIOP tokens will be issued. $BIOP tokens are standard ERC-20 tokens and use the ticker BIOP.
+A total of exactly 31 Million $BIOP tokens are in existance. $BIOP tokens are standard ERC-20 tokens and use the ticker BIOP.

-The majority of BIOP tokens \(45.2%\) are allocated to reward platform utilization.
+The majority of BIOP tokens \(45.2%\) are allocated to platform utilization rewards.
 For a more detailed breakdown, see the "token distribution" section below.

 ## Token Specification